 - Education garden featuring various raised garden beds, vertical growing techniques and a solar-fed water tower

 - 140 acres of mature forest with old farm trails throughout

 - grassy knolls and brush wind breaks alive with pollinators

 - onsite aggregate materials

-The purpose of the Food Hub is to create demand for and provide easy access to local food.
-We classify local as any product grown (vegetables), made (preserves) or packaged (coffee) within a 200km radius of the Food Hub.
-We prefer organic or sustainably-grown products, but will carry conventional and label accordingly.
-In any case, local comes first!
-Approximately 10% of our product mix is sourced outside of the 200km radius.
-When there’s customer demand for complementary products (ie. seasonings) we will carry them.
-The Food Hub operates as a social enterprise, so any profits go directly back into the project to help support educational programs and facilities.
+We prefer organic or sustainably grown items but will carry conventional and label accordingly.
+About 10% of our product mix is sourced outside of the 200-km radius.
+If there is demand for complementary products (i.e. seasoning), we will carry them.
+Since this is a social enterprise, any profits made are reinvested into the project to support educational programs and facilities.

 Haliburton Highlands Brewing was opened in May of 2014 by Jewelle and Michael Schiedel-Webb.
 “Our goal was to bring local, fresh beer to our favourite community.
 We had been cottaging north of West Guilford for many years and wanted to find a way to relocate permanently while bringing something new with us.”